xmtp/XIPs/XIPs/xip-47-group-chat-permissions.md

 ## Abstract

 For many compelling group chat use cases—such as those with open invitations, semi-anonymous identities, or a large number of members—a permission system becomes critical for the chat to function effectively.
-This XIP proposal aims to provide application developers with the tools necessary to implement trustworthy permission features without excessive complexity, while still retaining flexibility.
-The following proposal describes how XMTP can utilize MLS Group Context Extensions in order to configure which users in a chat are allowed to perform actions like add or remove group members, as well as who is allowed to modify those permissions over time.
+This XIP aims to provide application developers with the tools to implement trustworthy permission features without excessive complexity, while still retaining flexibility.

+The following proposal describes how XMTP can use MLS Group Context Extensions to configure which users in a chat are allowed to perform actions like adding or removing group members, as well as who is allowed to modify those permissions over time.

 ## Specification

 ### Background

-The XMTP Group chat implementation utilizes the Messaging Layer Security Protocol( or **MLS)** described in [IETF RFC 9420](https://www.rfc-editor.org/rfc/rfc9420.html).
-The MLS standard includes a `Group Context` object that represents the shared configuration between all members of the group, and contains flexibility for defining custom `UnknownExtensions` that contain arbitrary byte data.
+The XMTP Group Chat implementation uses the Messaging Layer Security (MLS) protocol described in [IETF RFC 9420](https://www.rfc-editor.org/rfc/rfc9420.html).
+The MLS standard includes a `Group Context` object that represents the shared configuration between all group members and contains flexibility for defining custom `UnknownExtensions` that contain arbitrary byte data.

-By utilizing MLS Group Context Extensions to store our “Permissions” configuration data, we can ensure that all group members agree on the current state of the permissions parameters of the group, that the settings remain encrypted and unreadable to any non members, and that no one outside the group will have the ability to affect the permissions configuration.
+By using MLS Group Context Extensions to store our “Permissions” configuration data, we can ensure that:

+- All group members agree on the current state of the permissions parameters of the group
+- Settings remain encrypted and unreadable to any non-members
+- No one outside the group will have the ability to affect the permissions configuration

-Currently in groups beta we have the following **Permissions Policies**:
+Currently, XMTP Group Chat beta provides the following **Permissions Policies**:

-1. `add_member_policy`
+- `add_member_policy`
-2. `remove_member_policy`
+- `remove_member_policy`
-3. `update_metadata_policy`
+- `update_metadata_policy`

-Each of those policies can have one of the following **Permission Options**:
+Each of these policies can have one of the following **Permission Options**:

-1. `UNSPECIFIED`
+- `UNSPECIFIED`
-2. `ALLOW`
+- `ALLOW`
-3. `DENY`
+- `DENY`
-4. `CREATOR_ONLY`
+- `CREATOR_ONLY`

 ### Mutable Admin Permissions Update Specification

-This XIP is proposing to add the following new **Permission Policies**:
+This XIP proposes to add the following new **Permission Policies**:

-1. `add_admin_policy`
+- `add_admin_policy`
-2. `remove_admin_policy`
+- `remove_admin_policy`
-3. `update_permissions_policy`
+- `update_permissions_policy`

 We also propose to add the following new **Permission Options**:

-1. `ALLOW_IF_ADMIN_OR_SUPER_ADMIN`
+- `ALLOW_IF_ADMIN_OR_SUPER_ADMIN`
-2. `ALLOW_IF_SUPER_ADMIN`
+- `ALLOW_IF_SUPER_ADMIN`

-To enable the two new permission options the following will be added to Mutable metadata Protobuf definitions:
+To enable the two new permission options, we propose adding the following to Mutable metadata Protobuf definitions:

 ```proto
 message GroupMutableMetadataV1 {